ampproject/amp.dev/content/docs/guides/amp_story_best_practices.md

 ## Background color

 You should specify a background color for your AMP story pages.
-By having a background color, you allow users to consume your story even if poor network conditions prevent them from downloading any image or video assets.
+By having a background color, you provide a good fallback user experience even if poor network conditions prevent them from downloading any image or video assets.

 *   The background color should be representative of the dominant color on the page's background asset.
 *   Choose a color that allows for a smooth transition with the image or page itself.
 You can choose to: